madeintheusb/PCB/EXTENSIONS/Analog/fCPU/README.md

 We use a SN74LS42N (Demultiplexers 4 to 10 BCD), to easily trigger up to 10 actions/instructions.
 Combined with a 2 inverter SN74LS14 (6 inverter/IC), for each instructions we get a pin high (CTRL_ON_X) and a pin low (CTRL_OFF_X) when in execution mode.

+The Register is clock on HIGH, but is cleared on LOW, so we need the inverter.
+The Adder does not need to be clocked

 ### Code execution
     (1) : Clear Register 1
         - CTRL_ON_1 [NC], - CTRL_OFF_1 --> REGISTER_1_CLR